CakeML/cakeml/how-to.md

 CakeML has a strict call-by-value semantics.
 However, one can implement lazy lists in CakeML.
-Here is a datatype that can be used for lazy lists and a similar `take` function:
+Here is a datatype that can be used for lazy lists and a `take` function:

     datatype 'a llist = Nil | Cons 'a (unit -> 'a llist);